 The student financial aid programs at Delaware Learning Institute of Cosmetology are designed to aid students who would find it difficult to attend college without financial assistance.

-Delaware Learning Institute of Cosmetology offers the following sources of financial aid:
+Delaware Learning Institute of Cosmetology accepts the following sources of financial aid:

 - VA Benefits

 - GI BILL Post 911

 - Have financial need